What to write in a sympathy card

 Sympathy messages for the loss of a pet

 Pets are a huge part of their owner's or family's life and are missed and mourned deeply.
 Often their owner's grief is made worse by having to make the decision to have their beloved companion put down.
-It’s important to let your friend know that you take their grief seriously.
+It’s important your message of sympathy lets your friend know that you take their grief seriously.

 - I’m so sorry to hear about <Name>.
 You loved her/him and gave her/him a happy life and a beautiful home – no one could have done more.